nizardrou/De-novo-transcriptome-assembly-workshop/README.md

 The output will be generated in a folder called "QUAST".

 ## Annotating the assembly using Trinotate
+The script that performs the annotation steps is called "annotate.sh".

 So now that we have checked the quality of our assembly and we are happy to proceed, the next logical step is to annotate the assembly.
 Broadly speaking, there are 2 ways that you can go about it.
 1. Ab initio gene finding, which is what BUSCO and QUAST used in the previous steps to predict genes based on the sequence of our assembly (such as AUGUSTS, GeneMark, Glimmer etc).
 2. Alignment and homology based searching, which is what Trinotate uses to annotate the genes.